PDC World Youth Championship: History

 In late 2009, the PDC offered to purchase rival darts organisation, the British Darts Organisation (BDO), an offer which was rejected.
 Following the BDO's rejection of the buyout, the PDC chose to expand in the 2010 season by creating the World Cup of Darts, World Youth Championship and the short-lived PDC Women's World Darts Championship.

 The knockout stages of the first edition of the World Youth Championship (then called the PDC World Under-21 Championship) were held in 2010, with the first final being held on 3 January 2011, the day of the senior final.
 The highest-ranked players under the age of 21 were invited to compete in the knockout, alongside international qualifiers and players who won competitions at Rileys sports bars.
 Michael van Gerwen and Arron Monk were the first finalists, with Monk winning the inaugural final 6–4.
 The game saw Monk go 5–4 ahead via an unusual 121 checkout with the first dart thrown at the 17 segment.

 The final of the 2012 edition was held during Premier League finals night, an arrangement that remained for the 2013 and 2014 editions.
 Van Gerwen once again finished runner-up in 2012, losing to James Hubbard.
 Michael Smith and Keegan Brown were the next two champions, with Smith later becoming the first Youth World Champion to become a senior PDC World Champion.

 In 2015, the age limit for entry was 23, rather than 21, and entry was aligned with the Development Tour.
 The tournament shifted to its current position in the calendar, with the final held on the final day of the Players Championship Finals.
 Here, Max Hopp became the first German (and first player from outside England) to win the World Youth Championship, beating Nathan Aspinall 6–5 in a tight final which remained on throw until the final leg, where both players had match darts.
 In 2016, Hopp's title defence was stopped by fellow German Martin Schindler, who himself was beaten by eventual champion Corey Cadby.
 In 2017, Dimitri van den Bergh won the title, becoming the first player to record a three-dart average over 100 in the final.
-He repeated this feat in 2018, becoming the first, and so far only, player to win the title twice.
+He repeated this feat in 2018, becoming the first player to win the title twice.
 The 2018 tournament also saw a shift from the previous format of a straight knockout tournament to the inclusion of a group stage in the first round, as the tournament expanded to 96 players.